MicrosoftDocs/quantum-docs/articles/concepts-dirac-notation.md

 \begin{bmatrix} 0 \\\\  1 \end{bmatrix} = \ket{1}.
 $$

-### Example: representing the Hadamard operation with Dirac notation
+## Example: Represent the Hadamard operation with Dirac notation

 The following notation is often used to describe the states that result from applying the Hadamard gate to $\ket{0}$ and $\ket{1}$ (which correspond to the unit vectors in the $+x$ and $-x$ directions on the Bloch sphere):